State Summary

 Ballot Protection

-The ballot box must be returned to the county clerk within twenty-four (24) hours after the polls are closed for the precinct to be canvassed, unless there is a court order that says the delay was due to forces beyond the control of the precinct board.
+The ballot box is secured by the election judge from a different party from that of the presiding judge.
+N.M.
+Stat.
+Ann. § 1-12-31.
+The ballot box must be returned to the county clerk within 24 hours after the polls are closed for the precinct to be canvassed, unless there is a court order that says the delay was due to forces beyond the control of the precinct board.
 Otherwise, the vote in the precinct shall not be canvassed or made a part of the final election results.
-For more information see NM Stat. § 1-12-32.
+N.M, Stat.
+Ann. § 1-12-32.

 Additional Targeted Samples